wacncontent/CustomizeTool/removeCommentOutput2/articles/storsimple/storsimple-deployment-walkthrough-u1.md

 If you need to create an Azure storage account in a different region, see [About Azure Storage Accounts](../storage/storage-create-storage-account.md) for step-by-step instructions.

-Perform the following steps in the Management Portal, on the **StorSimple Manager service** page.
+Perform the following steps in the Azure Management Portal, on the **StorSimple Manager service** page.

 [AZURE.INCLUDE [storsimple-configure-new-storage-account-u1](../../includes/storsimple-configure-new-storage-account-u1.md)]